 The first Spanish soldiers and missionaries of Alta California endured many hardships since their arrival in San Diego.
-The first settlement on Presidio Hill was a mere hospital camp where most of the early colonizers perished from scurvy and other diseases.
+The first settlement on Presidio Hill was a mere hospital camp where most of the early colonizers perished from scurvy and other miseries.
 What follows is the account of how the first Spanish colonizers founded the two earliest missions and forts, or presidios, in Alta California.

 Two Spanish sloops arrive in San Diego Bay